-Year Ended De ecember 31, 2018 December 31, 2017 De cember 31, 2016 Net cash provided by operating activities \$ 763.6 \$ 681.5 \$ 655.3 Net cash used in investing activities \$ (112.1) \$ (1,303.4) \$ (354.6) Net cash (used in) provided by financing activities \$ (609.0) \$ 698.9 \$ (439.6)
+Year Ended December 31, 2019 D December 31, 2018 December 31, 2017 Net cash provided by operating activities \$ 864.5 \$ 763.6 \$ 681.5 Net cash used in investing activities \$ (553.5) \$ (112.1) \$ (1,303.4) Net cash (used in) provided by financing activities \$ (472.9) \$ (609.0) \$ 698.9

 Net Cash Provided by Operating Activities - Our primary source of liquidity is our cash flow provided by operating activities, which is dependent on the level of net income and changes in working capital.
-Our net cash provided by operating activities in 2018 increased by \$82.1 to \$763.6 as compared to \$681.5 in 2017 due to higher cash earnings (net income plus non-cash expenses such as depreciation, amortization, non-cash compensation and asset impairment charges) and lower working capital.
-The change in working capital is primarily due to an increase in accounts payable and accrued expenses and lower other current assets partially offset by higher inventories.
-We measure working capital effectiveness based on our cash conversion cycle.
-The following table presents our cash conversion cycle information for the quarters ended December 31, 2018 and 2017:
+Our net cash provided by operating activities in 2019 increased by \$100.9 to \$864.5 as compared to \$763.6 in 2018 due to higher cash earnings (net income plus non-cash expenses such as depreciation, amortization, deferred taxes, non-cash compensation and asset impairment and write-off charges) and a larger decrease in working capital.
+The change in working capital is primarily due to a larger increase in accounts payable and accrued expenses due to our continued program to extend payment terms with our suppliers, timing of payments and higher incentive compensation and profit sharing accruals and a smaller increase in inventory.
+The change in inventory is largely due to the Flawless acquisition.
+However, we measure working capital effectiveness based on our cash conversion cycle.
+The following table presents our cash conversion cycle information for the quarters ended December 31, 2019 and 2018:

-A3 01 December 31, 2018 December 31, 2017 Change Days of sales outstanding in accounts receivable ("DSO") 30 31 (1) Days of inventory outstanding ("DIO") 58 52 6 Days of accounts payable outstanding ("DPO") 66 65 (1) Cash conversion cycle 22 18 4
+As o December 31, 2019 December 31, 2018 Change Days of sales outstanding in accounts receivable ("DSO") 29 30 (1) Days of inventory outstanding ("DIO") 61 58 3 Days of accounts payable outstanding ("DPO") 69 66 (3) Cash conversion cycle 21 22 (1)

-Our cash conversion cycle (defined as the sum of DSO and DIO less DPO) at December 31, 2018, which is calculated using a two period average method, increased 4 days from the prior year amount of 18 days to 22 days at December 31, 2018 due primarily to an increase in DIO of six days.
-DPO increased one day from 65 to 66 days, and DSO decreased one day from 31 to 30 days.
-The increase in the cash conversion cycle is primarily due a certain recent acquisition, which currently requires a higher level of working capital.
+Our cash conversion cycle (defined as the sum of DSO plus DIO less DPO) at December 31, 2019, which is calculated using a two period average method, decreased 1 day from the prior year amount of 22 days to 21 days at December 31, 2019 due primarily to an increase in DPO of 3 days due to the timing of payments and term extensions with our suppliers, offset by an increase in DIO of 3 days from 58 to 61 days primarily due to the Flawless acquisition.
 We continue to focus on reducing our working capital requirements.